 Sue's editing experience dates back to her school days, when she was editor of the school newspaper.
 She later obtained a thorough grounding in publishing as editor in Struik's natural history division, and subsequently as a freelancer.
 She has edited a number of coffee table books, field guides and high-school biology textbooks.

-Most recently (2019, from Vol 15.1), she has been appointed Editor of Quest, a popular science magazine published by the Academy of Science of South Africa (ASSAf) on a quarterly basis, and distributed primarily to schools offering science at Grade 10-12 level.
+More recently, from January 2019 to December 2021, she was contracted as Editor of Quest, a popular science magazine published by the Academy of Science of South Africa (ASSAf) on a quarterly basis, and distributed primarily to schools offering science at Grade 10-12 level.

 She also served as copy-editor of African Wildlife - the magazine of the Wildlife and Environment Society of South Africa (WESSA) - for a few years during the 1990s.

 While employed at the then Sea Fisheries Research Institute, Sue was responsible for the annual Research Highlights booklet for three years, which involved soliciting contributions from staff members, editing the text and overseeing the layout.

 Later, she compiled five newsletters for the Global Invasive Species Programme, tasked with planning the publication, researching and writing content, soliciting and editing contributions from others, sourcing images, liaising with the layout and printing teams, proofreading, and coordinating translation into French and Spanish.